By Jennifer Iscol

 Daniel has been hospitalized multiple times, even before Russia invaded Ukraine in February this year.
 The family is in frequent physical danger from the war.
 Daniel’s complex case requires a specialist in celiac disease care, while scarce medical resources are devoted to treating the wounded.

-The family is seeking a U.S. sponsor to help bring Daniel and his mother to the United States for refuge from the war and to seek medical treatment.
-Upon arrival in the United States, Kateryna plans for her young son to be cared for at the Mass General for Children Center for Celiac Research and Treatment in Boston.
-Daniel’s father Alexander will stay in Ukraine, due to current restrictions requiring most adult males to be available for the war effort.
+The family is seeking a U.S. sponsor to help bring Daniel and his parents to the United States for refuge from the war and to seek medical treatment.
+Upon arrival in the United States, Daniel’s parents plan for him to be cared for at the Mass General for Children Center for Celiac Research and Treatment in Boston.

 As is the case for many Ukrainians, ongoing Russian rocket attacks and street fighting have the family constantly on edge.
 Sporadic shipments of food from the Polish Coeliac Society have helped nourish Daniel, for which the family is grateful, as Kateryna says her access to gluten-free food is severely diminished.